fx-project-OS/fx-project-Open-Source/README.md

 ## SUPPORT
 __WE WISH TO IMPROVE AND EXPAND FX-PROJECT, BUT WE NEED YOUR SUPPORT.__

-Please buy one of our powerful expansion packackes for fx-project, or if you want to support us more you can make a donation.
+Please buy one of our powerful expansion packages for fx-project, or if you want to support us more you can make a donation.

 [Expansion Packages: fx-project.org](https://www.fx-project.org/en/expansion-packages.html)